-Student in informal (i.e. non-compulsory) care arrangements are not "Looked After" under the meaning of the relevant legislation and do not (unless they have been "Looked After" at another time) qualify for funding as Care Experienced.
+15. Students in informal (i.e. non-compulsory) care arrangements are not "Looked After" under the meaning of the relevant legislation and do not (unless they have been "Looked After" at another time) qualify for funding as care-experienced.
 This can be true even where there was a specific statutory basis for the local authority having intervened to protect that student's welfare.

+- However, the college may take the decision that students in informal care arrangements are self-supporting and allocate the self-supporting maintenance rate of funding on this basis. - 16.
 Non-compulsory arrangements are made on a voluntary basis (i.e. although the local authority may have a duty to make arrangements, the acceptance of the local authority's offer by the student is voluntary).
 Therefore a student will not have been considered to be "looked after" for the purposes of the relevant legislation, even in situations where social work services have been involved.